jlangch/venice/doc/readme/pdf.md

 - `classpath:/OpenSans-Regular.ttf`
 - `classpath:/fonts/OpenSans-Regular.ttf`

-A font definition that embeds the font in the PDF looks like:
+A CSS font definition that embeds the font in the PDF looks like:

 ```css
    @font-face {